-1. They’re Willing to Listen
+1. They’re Willing To Listen to Your Ideas

-2. They Have Tangible Goals
+2. They Have Realistic Goals for Their Website

-3. They’re Willing to Spend for Quality (Within Reason)
+3. They’re Willing to Spend for Quality

 4. They Value You and Your Time